Leslie Fish: Other activities

-In addition to her work as a filk artist, Fish is also well known within the Star Trek fan community for her works of fan fiction, which include "Shelter" (1976), one of the first Kirk/Spock stories ever published, and the fan-published Star Trek novel The Weight.
+In addition to her work as a folk artist, Fish is also well known within the Star Trek fan community for her works of fan fiction, which include "Shelter" (1976), one of the first Kirk/Spock stories ever published, and the fan-published Star Trek novel The Weight.
 In Textual Poachers, a landmark study of fan communities, MIT's Henry Jenkins described Fish's anarchist-feminist Star Trek novel The Weight as a 'compelling narrative' 'remarkable in the scope and complexity of its conception, the precision of its execution, and the explicitness of its political orientation.'"
 Fish has also written original novels and short stories, both alone and in collaboration with C. J. Cherryh and others.
 Fish's song, "Carmen Miranda's Ghost is Haunting Space Station Three," inspired a collection of short stories with the same title, edited by Don Sakers and featuring stories by Cherryh and Anne McCaffrey.

 Fish is an avid roleplaying gamer, especially live-action role playing, or LARPing.
 She has also been a member in the Society for Creative Anachronism (SCA) since the 1970s.
-Since 2007 she has been the driving force behind the establishment of Fan Haven, a 230 acre private park in Arizona meant to serve as a safe space for LARPers, Pagans, naturists, SCAdians, and other marginalized groups associated with fandom.
-However, representatives of the federal government has disputed the validity of the mining claim that she proposed to use to establish ownership.
+Since 2007, she has been the driving force behind the establishment of Fan Haven, a 230 acre private park in Arizona meant to serve as a safe space for LARPers, Pagans, naturists, SCAdians, and other marginalized groups associated with fandom.
+However, representatives of the federal government have disputed the validity of the mining claim that she proposed to use to establish ownership.

 While Fish rarely discusses her private life, she was in a romantic relationship with anarchist political activist Mary Frohman "from the late '60s through the early '80s."
 Together they were part of the Dehorn Crew, the house band for the IWW.
 Fish has often asserted that bisexuality is the human norm, and that the pervasive sexual repression she sees in current society causes many of the current social ills.
 She married long-time friend Robert "Rasty Bob" Ralston on November 13, 2011.

 One of Fish's personal projects is an ongoing attempt to breed domestic cats for intelligence and other traits, including polydactyly.
 She claims that her cats are about as intelligent as a six-year-old human child, except in regards to symbolic language.

 Since 2013, Fish and Ralston have been working to develop a rare and endangered species orchard, according to a post written on Fish's own blog.